stjudecloud/docs/docs/guides/data/data-request.md

 Next, select the cohort you are interested in requesting.
-You can browse our data by different cohorts: disease, publication, dataset, or you can use PeCan, our Pediatric Cancer portal to find samples associated with specific genes, or mutations.
+You can browse our data by different cohorts: disease, publication, dataset, or you can use Pecan, our Pediatric Cancer portal to find samples associated with specific genes, or mutations.

 !!! todo